Census 2016: Western provinces’ populations are the fastest-growing in Canada

 Saskatchewan, which was shrinking in the 1990s, grew at the second-fastest rate, just as it did in the previous census period.
 It has similarly benefited from a resource-intensive economy that attracted a lot of workers in the early part of this decade before the economy began to slow.

-Manitoba jumped into third place among provinces with a 5.8 per cent rate of growth.
+Manitoba jumped into third place among provinces with a 5.8-per-cent rate of growth.
 It’s the first time in 80 years that Manitoba grew more quickly than the national average.
 The province has succeeded in attracting a greater share of international migration in recent years.
-Like the other Prairie provinces, Manitoba has a significant Indigenous population, which is much younger than the population in general and has a higher birth rate.
+Like the other Prairie provinces, Manitoba has a significant indigenous population, which is much younger than the population in general and has a higher birth rate.
 British Columbia slipped to fourth place in its rate of growth at 5.6 per cent, although it was still the third-largest province.

 Slower growth in Ontario